Evgeny Ukhanov

-Evgeny Ukhanov (born 1982 in Horlivka, Donetsk oblast) is a Ukrainian-Australian pianist.
+Evgeny Ukhanov (born 19 May 1982) is a Ukrainian-Australian pianist.

-Evgeny began studying music when he was 7 years old and gave his first recital at age of 9.
+Born in Horlivka, Donetsk Oblast, Evgeny began studying music when he was 7 years old and gave his first recital at age of 9.

+He attended the Special music school for gifted children in Kharkiv from 1992 until 1997 and earned a Bachelor of Music at the Australian Institute of Music where he studied from 1998 through 2002.
+He earned a Diploma at the Horowitz International Piano Competition Kiev, Ukraine in 1996 and a Diploma at the International Piano Competition Senigalia, Italy in 1996.
 In 1998, he received a scholarship from the Australian Institute of Music, from which he graduated in 2002 and was on the list of outstanding graduates of the institute.

 In 2000 he won the third prize of the prestigious Sydney International Piano Competition.
 He was 18 years old, among international contenders in the range of 16-32 years.

 He continued to live in Australia and eventually became an Australian citizen in 2004.

 He has been working and performing extensively ever since then.

 Some of his notable Australian performances include concert series at Government House "Stars of the Future", participation at the world famous series "Proms" concerts, Sergei Rachmaninoff and Sergei Prokofiev Piano Festivals, a festival of F. Chopin.